galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 >
 {: .tip}

+## Extending this trivial example

+This demonstrates a script based model, that can be extended to do more useful things with more complex scripts.
+More useful tools will ingest one or more user supplied input files, emit more complex outputs such as collections, and allow more user controlled parameters.
+These ToolFactory features are illustrated in the examples, and discussed in the advanced Tutorial.

+Bash was used for this demonstration.
+Literally any scripting language, or any other useful package available in Conda, can be made available for tool execution by adding the appropriate dependency to the ToolFactory form.

-> <comment-title>Limits and scope</comment-title>
+> <comment-title>ToolFactory limitations and scope</comment-title>
 >
+> The ToolFactory includes a very simple, automated, form driven XML code generator.
+Code automation is limited to the most common and easily implemented features.
+For example, conditionals are not available, so many complicated tools cannot be automatically generated with this tool.
+Send code.
 > - It works best wrapping simple R/Bash/Python and other interpreted scripts, with few user supplied parameters and a few input and output files.
 > - Scripts are easier than some Conda packages
->   - They can easily be modified to respond to default empty parameters as if they had not been passed.
+>   - Scripts can often be modified to suit any ToolFactory limitations.
->   - As a result, advanced tool building elements such as conditionals and related tricks requiring manual coding, can sometimes be avoided.
+>   - Advanced tool components such as conditional logic and related tricks, requiring manual coding, can sometimes be worked around.
->         - where they are needed, a skilled developer will be required.
+>         - where those features are needed, a skilled developer will be required.
-> - On the other hand, many Conda dependencies will require XML conditionals or other tool XML constructs that are not easy to generate automatically.
+>   - Many Conda dependencies will require XML conditionals or other tool XML constructs that are not easy to generate automatically.
 >   - While some simple requirements may be manageable, complex ones will not be suitable for the ToolFactory.
-> - Compared to the more usual shell and a text editor, The ToolFactory in Galaxy is a slow and clumsy way to debugging scripts.
+> - Compared to the more usual shell and a text editor, The ToolFactory in Galaxy is a slow and clumsy way to debug your scripts.
 > - **Starting a new ToolFactory tool with a know good command line and data** is strongly recommended.
 >      - You will know exactly what to expect from the tool test for a first sanity check.
 > - Corrolary: Unless there is a working script that needs to be wrapped into a toolshed-ready Galaxy tool, the ToolFactory is of little use.